ackerleytng/logaze/README.md

 To run the app in the development mode,

 ```
-npm start
+npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:5173](http://localhost:5173) to view it in the browser.

 ## Notes

+TODO

 `logaze` has been set up with [`gh-pages`](https://github.com/tschaub/gh-pages), so to deploy, do